Jimmy Fletcher

-James Alfred Fletcher (10 November 1931 - 22 November 2020) was an English former footballer of the 1950s and 1960s, who played professionally for Gillingham and as a semi-professional for various clubs in Kent.
+James Alfred Fletcher (10 November 1931 - 22 November 2020) was an English footballer of the 1950s and 1960s, who played professionally for Gillingham and as a semi-professional for various clubs in Kent.
 After retiring from football he became a successful breeder of racing greyhounds.

 Football career

 Born in the village of Wouldham in Kent, Fletcher began his career with the local team before joining Chatham Town of the Kent League.
 He subsequently played for other Kent-based non-league clubs Faversham Town and Maidstone United, where he was a leading goalscorer in the Corinthian League and was twice chosen to play for the England national amateur team.

 In 1957 he turned professional with Gillingham of the Football League Third Division South and made his debut in the first game of the 1957–58 season, partnering Ron Saunders in attack.
 He failed to gain a regular place in the Gills' first team and left the club at the end of the season to join Southend United.
 He spent six months at Roots Hall but never played for the club's first team.
 In January 1959 he returned to the non-league scene, joining Gravesend & Northfleet of the Southern Football League, and later played for Dartford, Margate and Dover.